susannaelsie/stat545-hw-klassen-susanna/hw03/README.md

 This assignment uses the ```Gapminder``` dataset using ```dplyr``` as the data manipulation tool, and ```ggplot2``` as the visualization tool.

+I chose to attack the following 3 tasks from the menu (with a table and a figure for each):
+1. Look at the spread of GDP per capita within the continents.
+2. How is life expectancy changing over time on different continents?
+3. Find countries with interesting stories.
+Open-ended and, therefore, hard.
+Promising but unsuccessful attempts are encouraged.
+This will generate interesting questions to follow up on in class.

 ## Reflection on Process

 #### Setting up the hw03 project